Oregon Nurse Practitioner Licensure Steps - 2023

 A personalized link to the OSBN Fieldprint website will be sent to you once your application is accepted.
 You will then schedule an appointment for your fingerprinting for a fee of $70.50.
 Finally, all applicants must attest to having at least two hours of cultural competency education within the immediate past two years from the application date.

-Your program must include didactic and clinical components and must be completed after your basic qualifying degree.
+Your program must include didactic and clinical components.
 All applicants are expected to have had at least 400 hours of clinical exposure through externships.
 These programs must be recognized by national certifying agencies that certify their graduates for practice.
-The Board of Nursing in Oregon recognizes the following specialties for NPs;
+The Board of Nursing in Oregon recognizes the following specialties for NPs:

 The Oregon licensing board now requires verification of your current board certification from a national certification examination when applying for an APRN-NP license.
 This is the stage where your NP education is evaluated for sufficiency in relation to NP specialty practice in Oregon.
 Your knowledge will be tested through an examination organized by board-recognized national certifying agencies.
 You are also required to maintain this certification as long as you practice legally in Oregon.
 Here is a list of certifying agencies recognized and approved by the OSBN for certifying NPs: